 Mentees usually gain a better knowledge of themselves, increase their understanding of the field, or profession they are entering and gain an ally to help in the journey ahead.

 Finding a mentor requires you to explore your professional and educational networks.

 - Start with Linked In.
 Search for Omicron Delta Kappa or OΔK and a career field or institution.

 - Talk with the circle advisors at your circle of initiation.
 They may be able to identify individuals who are in your chosen field or have a general connection to OΔK and are willing to work with you.

 - Contact the national headquarters.
 We have the OΔK database and personal connections to many individuals across the country.
 We may be able to help you identify an OΔK member who is willing to assist.

 Remember, a mentee profile is very important.
 The more specific you are about your goal, the greater the possibility of a successful search.

 What should a mentee include in the profile?

 The best way to start any conversation is by introducing yourself.
 Tell your mentor about yourself.
 Be succinct but provide enough detail so your mentor is learning about you.
 From that introduction, you can ask the mentor to introduce him or herself.
-Now you each know little bit about the other and the more important conversations get build from there.
+Now you each know a little bit about the other and the more important conversations get built from there.

 How long is should I expect the relationship to last?